RomainGiraud/staticman-reborn/README.md

 ## Usage

-You must specify the following URL in your form: `http://myinstance.org/entry/:service/:username/:project/:branch/:property`.
+You must specify the following URL in your form: `http://myinstance.org/entry/:version/:service/:username/:project/:branch/:property`.

 With the following placeholders:

+- version: v1
 - service: gitlab (only one for now)
 - username: your username for the wanted project
 - project: the project name